-1 Kollmann, Enders and Müller (2011), Ueda (2012), and Perri and Quadrini (2018) provide further evidence of synchronization in real and financial aggregates between the U.S. and advanced economies during the global crisis.
+$^{2}$ See Kollmann, Enders and Müller (2011), Ueda (2012), and Perri and Quadrini (2018) for evidence of synchronization in real and financial aggregates between the U.S. and other advanced economies during the global financial crisis.
+Bems, Johnson and Yi (2013) offer an excellent survey of work examining the unprecedented contraction in international trade.
+They ascribe the trade collapse to large reductions in expenditures on traded goods, as do Eaton et al. (2016) and Bussière et al. (2013).